-The governor should feed back to the Headteacher in the first instance, then write a short summary 'as a lay governor' of what was learned during the visit and the overall impression that was made.
-A draft should be circulated to the head and any staff involved for them to check the accuracy and clarity.
-The aim is to achieve a report that is agreed by those involved prior to circulating at the next appropriate committee/governing body meeting.
+The governor should feed back to the Head of School in the first instance, then write a short summary within 7 days of the visit 'as a lay governor' of what was learned during the visit and the overall impression that was made.
+A draft should be circulated to the Head of School and any staff involved for them to check the accuracy and clarity.
+The aim is to achieve a report that is agreed by those involved prior to reporting on the visit at the next appropriate committee/governing body meeting.
+This will allow other governors to ask questions or make suggestions which may require further follow up action.